Manning Park in British Columbia: A Beautiful Place to Visit

-Manning Park’s full name is E.C.
+The park’s full name is E.C.
 Manning Park.
-The park was established in 1941 and was named after Ernest C. Manning, the Chief Forester of British Columbia from 1936 to 1941.
+It was established in 1941 and was named after Ernest C. Manning, the Chief Forester of British Columbia from 1936 to 1941.
 Mr. Manning died in an airplane crash in 1941.
 He was a keen supporter of the idea of preserving land for the enjoyment of future generations.

-The park is located in the Cascade Mountains in south central BC and is about a three hour drive from Vancouver.
-A Greyhound bus travels from Vancouver to the Manning Park Resort, allowing people without a vehicle to visit the park.
+Manning Park is located in the Cascade Mountains in south central BC and is about a three hour drive from Vancouver.
+The road to the park is kept in good condition, but snow tires are required in winter.

 Manning Park's two entrances are marked by portals showing attractive animal carvings.
 The west portal has a wood carving of a marmot while the east portal shows a bear.
 Both animals can be found in the park.
 There is easy access to trails beside the main road that passes through the park.
 Some people's first stop in the park is Lightning Lake, however.

-Manning Park contains a chain of four lakes known as the Lightning Lake Chain.
-The four lakes in the chain are Lightning Lake, Flash Lake, Strike Lake and Thunder Lake.
-Lightning Lake is the nearest lake to the highway and offers swimming (but no lifeguard), fishing, canoe, rowboat and kayak rentals, and a boat launch.
-(Last summer the area around the boat launch also sold ice cream!)
+The park contains a chain of four lakes known as the Lightning Lake Chain.
+The lakes in the chain are Lightning Lake, Flash Lake, Strike Lake, and Thunder Lake.
+Lightning Lake is the nearest one to the highway.
+It offers swimming (but no lifeguard), fishing, canoe, rowboat and kayak rentals, and a boat launch.
+One summer the area around the boat launch sold ice cream.
 Motorized boats aren't allowed on the lake.
-If someone wants to fish they need a fishing licence, which can be bought online.
+If someone wants to fish they need a fishing license.

-Lightening Lake is a beautiful place.
-It’s surrounded by a trail which provides many different views of the lake and great photo opportunities.
+Lightning Lake is a beautiful place.
+It’s surrounded by a trail which provides many different views of the water and great photo opportunities.
 It’s also a good place for bird watching.
 In the late afternoon or evening visitors may discover beavers in the lake.

-Manning Park contains many trails for explorers.
+The park contains many trails for explorers.
 They provide walks ranging from short and gentle strolls to challenging full day or overnight hikes.
-A steep road near the Manning Park Resort enables visitors to drive to the Cascade Lookout and sub-alpine meadows instead of walking.
+A steep road near the resort enables visitors to drive to the Cascade Lookout and sub-alpine meadows instead of walking.
 In summer there is a lovely display of flowers in the meadows.

 The trail that travels around Lightning Lake via the Rainbow Bridge is nine kilometres long.
-BC Parks advises visitors to allow a time of 2.5 hours to complete the Lightning Lake loop.
-The trail that travels beside all four lakes in the Lightning Lake Chain is twenty five kilometres long when the journey starts at the Lightning Lake parking lot.
+The trail that travels beside all four lakes in the Lightning Lake Chain is twenty-five kilometres long when the journey starts at the Lightning Lake parking lot.
 The route can be made five kilometres shorter by starting at the Spruce Bay Beach parking lot.
-The return journey along this trail will take between 6 and 8 hours, depending on the starting point and the speed of travel.
+The return journey along this trail will take between six and eight hours, depending on the starting point and the speed of travel.
 The lake trails are mostly flat, with a few small elevation changes.

-If you stop to eat on a mountain trail in Manning Park you may discover that you have whiskey jack visitors.
-The whiskey jack is also called the Canada jay, grey jay or gray jay.
-It has a white or light grey chest and belly and a dark grey back.
-Whisky jacks are so bold and eager to get handouts from humans that they will often land on a person's hand to take food, as shown in the photo below.
+If you stop to eat on a mountain trail in the park you may discover that you have whiskey jack visitors.
+The whiskey jack is also called the whisky jack, grey jay, gray jay, and the Canada jay.
+The bird has a white or light grey chest and belly and a dark grey back.
+Whiskey jacks are so bold and eager to get handouts from humans that they often land on a person's hand to take food, as shown in the photo below.

-The highway that travels through Manning Park is known as Highway 3, the Hope-Princeton Highway or the Crowsnest Highway.
+The highway that travels through Manning Park is known as Highway 3, the Hope-Princeton Highway, or the Crowsnest Highway.
 Three campgrounds border the highway.
 The campsites are pleasant and are surrounded by trees.
-About fifty percent of the campsites in the Coldspring and Mule Deer campgrounds are reservable and eighty percent of those in the Hampton campground can be reserved while the other fifty percent are available on a first-come first-served basis.
-The campgrounds have water and pit toilets.
+Fifty percent of the campsites in the Coldspring and Mule Deer campgrounds are reservable and eighty percent of those in the Hampton campground can be reserved.
+All of the campgrounds have water and pit toilets.

 The closest campground to the west portal of the park is the Coldspring Campground.
-It's situated on the right side of the road (if you are traveling from Hope), 40 km from the portal.
-This is the campground which my sister and I always aim for.
-It’s a very popular site and fills up quickly, so reservations are definitely advised.
+It's situated on the right side of the road (if you are travelling from Hope), 40 km from the portal.
+This is the campground that I always aim for.
+It’s a very popular site that fills up quickly, so reservations are definitely advised.

-Mule Deer Campground, which is the closest of the three campgrounds to the east portal of Manning Park, is also located next to the Similkameen River, but the Hampton Campground is on the other side of the highway, away from the river.
-It's a nice site, but is less popular because it doesn't provide access to the river.
+Mule Deer Campground, which is the closest of the three campgrounds to the east portal of Manning Park, is also located next to the Similkameen River.
+The Hampton Campground is on the other side of the highway, away from the river.
+It's a nice site but is less popular because it doesn't provide access to the water.

-There is also a campground beside Lightning Lake.
-All the campsites here must be reserved.
-Unlike the previous three campgrounds, this site has flush toilets and hot showers.
-The Lightning Lake campground is located near an amphitheatre, which has scheduled visitor programs open to all campers.
+A campground is located beside Lightning Lake.
+All of the campsites here must be reserved.
+Unlike the previous three sites, this campground has flush toilets and hot showers.
+It's located near an amphitheatre, which has scheduled visitor programs open to all campers.

-The Manning Park campgrounds don't provide electrical, water or sewage hook-ups for recreational vehicles.
-However, a sani-station is located on HIghway 3 about 1 km east of the Manning Park Lodge.
+The park campgrounds don't provide electrical, water, or sewage hook-ups for recreational vehicles.
+However, a sani-station is located on Highway 3 about one kilometre east of the lodge.